-The quantity and quality of groundwater recharge is addressed in the existing Unified Facilities Criteria Low Impact Development (LID) Manual that would be followed.
+The quantity and quality of groundwater recharge is addressed in the existing Unified Facility Code Low Impact Development (LID) Manual that would be followed.
 This manual includes specific Integrated Management Practices (IMPs) to be considered and included in the drainage design of the proposed action sites.
-In addition, National Pollutant Discharge Elimination System (NPDES) permitting requirements, LEED goals, and DoD policy in response to recent executive orders and acts (e.g., the Energy Independence and Security Act of 2007), mandate certain drainage quantity and quality performance standards.
+In addition, National Pollutant Discharge Elimination System (NPDES) permitting requirements, LEED goals, and recent laws (e.g., the Energy Independence and Security Act of 2007), mandate certain drainage quantity and quality performance standards.
 Thus, the proposed action includes incorporating post-construction drainage quality, quantity, and velocity dissipation measures to approximate (or improve upon) pre-construction conditions at the property line.